edwardcrompton/appnatur-rhan-cefn/web/modules/custom/termau_migrate/README.md

 ## Troubleshooting

 If a migration does not show up when running `lando drush migrate:status` then check that all plugins exist and the modules that supply them are enabled.
+If the source plugin is missing, the migration will be filtered out from the list.